 Lighting with Sharon Calahan

 Sharon Calahan talked to us about how she created the color scripts through her photography and paintings.
 She led us through what inspired her, as well as what inspired Peter Sohn.
-On of the memorable films that inspired her and Peter was The Black Stallion.
-‘The Black Stallion’ had loss, friendship, with images instead of words.
+One of the memorable films that inspired her and Peter was The Black Stallion.
+‘The Black Stallion’ had a loss, friendship, with images instead of words.
 This is one of the ideas that they wanted to convey while making the movie.
-Other movies that entered in their minds were ‘Never Cry Wolf’, for its vast landscapes, scenes where the researchers were showing scope and scale.
-‘7 Years in Tibet’ gave the great physical journey as well as the big emotional journey.
+Other movies that entered their minds were ‘Never Cry Wolf’, for its vast landscapes, scenes where the researchers were showing scope and scale.
+‘7 Years in Tibet’ gave a great physical journey as well as the big emotional journey.
 ‘Seraphim Falls’ was the story of two characters (much like Arlo and Spot), intertwined with the wilderness landscapes and the Rocky Mountains West.
 Also ‘Dances with Wolves’ with the Bison crowd scenes.
 Finding the right location was crucial.
 Pioneer homesteading would show struggling in a hostile environment.
 This is where placing a farm at the base of a rustic mountain came into thoughts for the movie.